 Since the company’s first mouse-controlled, menu-driven surgical planning and navigation software was released, Brainlab has been constantly innovating in the neurosurgical space.
-Working closely with thousands of customers in more than 80 countries has yielded innovations like CT/MR fusion, passive markers, touch screen displays and laser surface registration which are all now standard of care.
+Working closely with thousands of customers in more than 100 countries has yielded innovations like CT/MR fusion, passive markers, touch screen displays and laser surface registration which are all now standard of care.

 As a result of this continuous push to introduce new technologies and evolve the industry, 8 of the top 10 hospitals for neurology and neurosurgery in the US, according to US News & World Report, use Brainlab surgical navigation technology.

 Brainlab Cranial software is designed for both routine and complex surgical procedures, with intuitive user interfaces and automated workflows.
 Groundbreaking Elements applications help surgeons make the most of patient data during preoperative planning and even intraoperatively.
 Platforms like Curve® Navigation, Kick®, Loop-X* Mobile Imaging Robot and Buzz® Digital O.R. are transforming the surgical space and becoming integral to daily life in the operating room.